Superstrong coupling in circuit quantum electrodynamics

-\textbf{The density of states.} The density of states in our system can be expressed as the sum of two contributions The first term is the DOS for photons in a bare "telegraph" transmission line.
+We thank Moshe Goldstein and Cristiano Ciuti for stimulating discussions and acknowledge funding from NSF, BSF, NSF-PFC, and ARO-NGC.\\ \\ \textbf{METHODS}\\ \\ \textbf{Fabrication and measurement.} The devices were fabricated on a highly resistive silicon substrate using the standard Dolan bridge technique.
+The process involves e-beam lithography on a MMA/PMMA bi-layer resist and the subsequent double-angle deposition of aluminum with the intermediate oxidation step.
+The spectroscopy measurements are done in a single-port reflection geometry using the wireless interface described in \cite{kuzmin2018quantum}.
+A global magnetic field was used to create a flux through the split junction loop.\\ \\ \textbf{The density of states.} The density of states in our system can be expressed as the sum of two contributions The first term is the DOS for photons in a bare "telegraph" transmission line.
 It is easily obtained from their dispersion relation $\omega(k) = vk/\sqrt{1+(vk/\omega_p)^2}$.
 The second term takes into account one additional state coming from the transmon.
 It is expressed as a Lorentzian function normalized by the double transmission line length so the integration over the full frequency range and the length results in exactly one.
-By fitting the measured DOS to the above expression we found the transmon's resonance frequency $\omega_0$ and broadening $\Gamma$ as well as the photons velocity $v$ and cut-off frequency $\omega_p$.

-\textbf{Self- and cross-Kerr coefficients.} In order to find the expressions for $K_j$ and $\chi_{i,j}$ we start from the Hamiltonian (1) and limit the number of bath modes to $N = 1000$.
+By fitting the measured DOS to the above expression we found the transmon's resonance frequency $\omega_0$ and broadening $\Gamma$ as well as the photons velocity $v$ and cut-off frequency $\omega_p$.\\ \\ \textbf{Self- and cross-Kerr coefficients.} In order to find the expressions for $K_j$ and $\chi_{i,j}$ we start from the Hamiltonian (1) and limit the number of bath modes to $N = 1000$.
 Without the non-linear term the Hamiltonian (1) can be diagonalized with a unitary transformation given by a matrix $U$. $U$ is a block matrix, which ensures the commutation relations are preserved in the new basis $\bold{c}^{\dagger}, \bold{c}$.

 Here $\bold{a}=(a_0,a_1,...,a_{N-1},a_N)^T$, $\bold{a}^{\dagger}=({a_0}^{\dagger},{a_1}^{\dagger},...,{a_{N-1}}^{\dagger},{a_N}^{\dagger})^T$, etc., and $u, v$ are $N+1$ by $N+1$ matrices.
 We can now express the quartic transmon's non-linearity $\sim(a_0-{a_0}^{\dagger})^4$ in the new basis.
 Counting the terms $({c_j}^{\dagger}c_j)^2$ and ${c_i}^{\dagger}c_i{c_j}^{\dagger}c_j$ we arrive at the expressions